 Has your or your loved one’s drinking escalated beyond control?
 Do you find yourself obsessing over alcohol or prioritizing your drinking over everything else in your life?
 If so, then you may have an alcohol use disorder.
-Like other drug addictions, alcoholism doesn’t happen from one day to the next.
-It isn’t always obvious in the beginning.
-While the person may seem as if they’re in full control, as their drinking increases, they eventually find themselves unable to stop.
+Like other drug addictions, alcoholism does not happen from one day to the next, and it is not always obvious in the beginning.
+While a person may seem as if they are in full control, they will eventually find themselves unable to quit as their drinking increases.
 At this point, finding treatment is necessary.
-If you have a drinking problem or know someone who does, our alcohol rehab in Pennsylvania can help.
+If you have a drinking problem or know someone who does, our alcohol rehab in PA can help.

 No two people with alcohol use disorder are the same.
 While the criteria for or the signs of alcohol abuse are similar, the condition manifests itself differently in everyone.
-Some typical indicators of alcohol abuse include:
+Some typical signs and symptoms of alcohol abuse include:

-- Poor performance at school, work, and other responsibilities as a result of drinking alcohol
+- Mediocre performance at school, work, and other responsibilities because of drinking alcohol

 - Relationship problems due to drinking

 - Continued alcohol consumption despite the negative impact it has on your relationships, health, career, or finances